Pictured above are some of our “Tour de Friends” friends.

-The mission of Tall Pines Conservancy is to preserve our rural heritage by protecting remaining farmland, water resources and natural areas and open spaces adjacent to and impacting Northwestern Waukesha County.
+The mission of Tall Pines Conservancy is to preserve our rural heritage by protecting remaining farmland, water resources, natural areas, and open spaces adjacent to and impacting Northwestern Waukesha County.

 The Heart Behind the Project.
 Helping veterans and their families re-engage through physical activity and self-discovery.
 While performing at an elite level is our focus, our motivation is to use our talents to shine a positive light on the veteran community.
 The reality is that cycling is much more than a sport, it is a form of therapy.
 In 2015, an average of 22 veterans committed suicide every day.
 A majority of these veterans were victims of the inability to access long-term, financially sustainable therapy for issues related to depression, PTSD, and traumatic brain injuries.
 As a result, many turn to substance abuse and/or self-harm.

 Recent research has shown that cycling is one of the most effective, accessible, and sustainable forms of therapy for veterans due to its low impact, aerobic, and team-based nature.
 Researchers have also found that cycling is viewed as one of the most socially acceptable forms of therapy amongst veterans.